Western Washington University Executive and Leadership Team

 • Edward Rutschman - Chief Executive Officer

 Edward Rutschman, the Chief Executive Officer at Western Washington University, directs the overarching strategic vision and operational framework for the institution.
 Rutschman guides the university's long-term planning, ensuring alignment with its mission of providing high-quality education in the Pacific Northwest.
-This leadership role involves fostering key relationships with stakeholders, including government bodies, industry partners, and alumni, to enhance the university's standing and resource base.
-Edward Rutschman oversees the integration of academic programs with market demands, driving initiatives that promote student success and institutional growth.
-The Chief Executive Officer's responsibilities extend to championing innovation in educational delivery and research, positioning Western Washington University as a leader in its field.
-Rutschman's strategic direction ensures the university remains responsive to evolving educational landscapes and societal needs, solidifying its commitment to the Bellingham community and beyond.
+This leadership role involves fostering key relationships with stakeholders, including government officials, industry partners, and alumni, to advance the university's standing and resources.
+Rutschman oversees the integration of academic and administrative functions, driving initiatives that enhance student success and institutional growth.
+By championing innovation and academic rigor, Edward Rutschman solidifies the university's position as a leading educational institution in the region.

 Ebubechukwu Okotcha - President & Provost, Office & Clerk